eppenga/Sunflow-Cryptobot/README.md

 - Can also work as gridbot
 - Load custom config via CLI
 - Uses Bybit websockets
+- Telegram reporting
 - Error handling including auto reconnect

 ![Buy confirmation with optional multiple intervals and technical analysis](https://github.com/eppenga/Sunflow-Cryptobot/assets/4440994/90184716-a793-4c1a-8907-4d746809c763)
 _Sunflow stops buying before price goes down via multiple intervals and technical analysis confirmation._

 ### Datafolder and reporting
 It automatically creates a data folder where it stores a database of all buy trades (in a human readable json format), errors and a log file when a request was made to Bybit for offline analysis.
-Sunflow outputs price changes, buys, sells, trailing changes and other relevant messages to screen.
+Sunflow outputs price changes, buys, sells, trailing changes and other relevant messages to screen or via Telegram.
 Debug mode increases reporting.

 ## Install, configure and run